jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 Now by calling `jb install` without additional parameters, jsonnet-bundler will replace this library.

-> This is an example on how jsonnet-bundler claims ownership over the `vendor/` directory.
+> This is an example of how jsonnet-bundler claims ownership over the `vendor/` directory.
 > It will install all libraries to match `jsonnetfile.json` complemented by
 > `jsonnetfile.lock.json` and it will remove everything else.